jeremiah-c-leary/vhdl-style-guide/docs/configuring_multiline_constraint_rules.rst

 .. |grey_box| image:: img/grey_box.png

 .. |add_new_line| replace::
-   The setting "add_new_line" enforces a carriage return (alias "new line") [and, consequently by indentation rules kicking in, also (indirectly) enforces the indentation of the new line]
+   The setting :code:`add_new_line` enforces a carriage return (alias "new line") [and, consequently by indentation rules kicking in, also (indirectly) enforces the indentation of the new line]

 .. |remove_new_line| replace::
-   The setting "remove_new_line" enforces the removal of any potential space and carriage return
+   The setting :code:`remove_new_line` enforces the removal of any potential space and carriage return

 .. |ignore| replace::
-   The setting "ignore" disables the option and hence no formatting check is done at all: spaces and new lines can be anything
+   The setting :code:`ignore` disables the option and hence no formatting check is done at all: spaces and new lines can be anything

 .. |all_in_one_line| replace::
-   The setting "all_in_one_line" will combine array_constraints into a single line
+   The setting :code:`all_in_one_line` will combine :code:`array_constraints` into a single line

 .. |one_line_per_dimension| replace::
-   The setting "one_line_per_dimension" will place each dimension on it's own line
+   The setting :code:`one_line_per_dimension` will place each dimension on it's own line

 +---------------------------------------+--------------------+-----------+------------------------+----------------------------+
 | Option                                | Symbol             | Values    | Structural Element     | Description                |